blualg/m-ovito/doc/manual/new_features.rst

 .. rubric:: Further changes:

-* LAMMPS data file reader: Accept '#' in type names, which are referenced in data sections of the file
+* :ref:`file_formats.input.lammps_data`: Accept '#' in type names, which are referenced in data sections of the file

 ---------------------------
 Version 3.8.0 (03-Mar-2023)